IBM/build-custom-stt-model-with-diarization/README.md

 ### 2. Create Watson Speech To Text Service

 >NOTE: A **Standard account** is required to train a custom Speech To Text Model.
+There are three types of plans, Lite (FREE), Standard and Premium (PAID) for more info visit https://cloud.ibm.com/catalog/services/speech-to-text

-- Create a Standard [Watson Speech To Text Service](https://cloud.ibm.com/catalog/services/speech-to-text) on IBM Cloud.
+- On IBM Cloud, create a [Watson Speech To Text Service](https://cloud.ibm.com/catalog/services/speech-to-text), under `Select a pricing plan` select `Standard` and click on `create` as shown.

 ![Speech-to-text-service](doc/source/images/stt-service.png)

-- In Speech To Text Dashboard, Click on **Services Credentials**
+- In Speech To Text Dashboard, Click on `Services Credentials`

 ![](doc/source/images/service-credentials.png)

-- Click on **New credential** and add a service credential as shown.
+- Click on `New credential` and add a service credential as shown.
 Once the credential is created, copy and save the credentials in a text file for using it in later steps in this code pattern.

 ![](doc/source/images/create-stt-credentials.gif)

 ### 3. Add the Credentials to the Application

+- In the repo parent folder, open the **credentials1.json** file and paste the credentials copied in [step 2](#2-create-watson-speech-to-text-service) and finally save the file.

-- In the repo parent folder, copy and pate the **credentials.json** file created in [previous code pattern of the series](https://github.com/IBM/convert-video-to-audio).
+- In the repo parent folder, copy and paste the **credentials.json** file created in [previous code pattern of the series](https://github.com/IBM/convert-video-to-audio).
 This will connect the application to the same Cloud Object Storage Bucket which was created in the first code pattern of the series.

-- In the repo parent folder, open the **credentials1.json** file and paste the credentials copied in [step 2](#2-create-watson-speech-to-text-service) and finally save the file.

 ### 4. Deploy the Application